kjwang7/blue-marble/README.md

 This repository contains codes to complete the following exercise based on the original code from https://github.com/joonspoon/javafx-base

-User will selete a date and an Earth image will be displayed.
+User selects a date and an Earth image will be displayed.

+To launch this app, run Launcher.jave as a Java application.

+Earth image displayed at the start of the program is from: https://www.pexels.com/photo/planet-earth-close-up-photo-45208

+The following is the original description of this exercise.

 All requirements of this exercise have been completed.

-The following is the original description of this exercise.

-To launch this app, run Launcher.jave as a Java application.

 # To run within Eclipse:
 1. Fork, then clone this repository.